AWS S3 Data Protection

 - Using Server-Side Encryption, S3 encrypts the object before saving it on disks in its data centers and decrypt it when the objects are downloaded

-- Using Client-Side Encryption, you can encrypt data client-side and upload the encrypted data to S3.
-In this case, you manage the encryption process, the encryption keys, and related tools are managed by the user.
+- Using Client-Side Encryption, data is encrypted at client-side and uploaded to S3.
+In this case, the encryption process, the encryption keys, and related tools are managed by the user.

 - Server-side encryption is about data encryption at rest